sir-siren/Hang_Man/README.md

 # HangMan
-Welcome to the hangman game!
-In this game, the computer will select a word and you will have to guess the letters in the word one by one.
-You will have a certain number of chances to guess the word correctly.
-If you are able to guess the word within the allowed number of chances, you win the game.
-If you are not able to guess the word, you lose the game.
+Welcome to Hangman Games!
+In this game the computer chooses a word and he has to guess the letters of the word one by one.
+You have a certain number of chances to guess the word correctly.
+If you can guess the word within the number of chances given, you win the game.
+If you can't guess the word, you lose the game.

-> To play the game, you will need to have Python installed on your computer.
-If you do not have Python installed, you can download it from the official Python website: [Python](https://www.python.org/).
+> Your computer must have Python installed to play the game.
+If you don't have Python installed, visit the official Python website Python: [Python](https://www.python.org/).

 ## How to play:
-1. Open a terminal or command prompt and navigate to the directory where you have saved the hangman game file.
+1. Open a terminal or command prompt and navigate to the directory where you saved the Hangman game files.
-2. Run the game using the command ```python hangman.py```
+2. Start the game with the command ```python hangman.py```.
-3. The computer will select a word and display a number of underscores on the screen, one for each letter in the word.
-For example, if the word is "python", the computer will display "_ _ _ _ _".
+3. The computer selects a word and displays a series of underscores on the screen for each letter of the word.
+For example, if the word is "Python", the computer will display "_ _ _ _ _".
-4. You will be asked to enter a letter.
-If the letter is present in the word, the underscores will be replaced with the correct letters.
-If the letter is not present in the word, you will lose one of your chances.
+4. You will be prompted to enter a character.
+The underscore is replaced with the correct character if the character exists within a word.
+If the letter is not in the word, you lose one of your chances.
-5. Continue guessing letters until you are able to correctly guess the word or until you run out of chances.
+5. Keep guessing letters until you guess the word correctly or you run out of chances.
-6. If you are able to correctly guess the word, you win the game.
-If you run out of chances, you lose the game.
+6. Whoever guesses the word correctly wins the game.
+If you run out of chances, you lose the game
 ![HANG-MAN](https://cdn.discordapp.com/attachments/966283152643465226/1059945602236027011/HANG-MAN.png)

 ## Example: